To Understand the Hormonal Imbalance in Women

 - Testosterone

+If an egg is implanted, the above hormones promote all the requirements for a healthy pregnancy.
+If fertilization does not happen after ovulation, the uterus lining will shed to create a new uterine lining for the next ovulation (the body is always hoping!).
 Ovulation is meant to occur smack-bang in the middle of your menstrual cycle- at text-book day 14 if you have a 28-day cycle.
-You will usually get your period 14 days later of ovulation, so if your menstrual cycle is 25 days, you may ovulate on day 11.
+You usually get your period 14 days after ovulation, so if your menstrual cycle is 25 days, you may ovulate on day 11.

-The Ovulation shares the menstrual period into two stages: the first phase is when estrogen is the star, and the second stage focuses on progesterone.
+Ovulation shares the menstrual period into two stages: the first phase is when estrogen is the star, and the second stage focuses on progesterone.
 Progesterone usually is secreted from the ovarian follicle after ovulation (a tiny bit released from your adrenal glands), which develops into a sac called the corpus luteum.
-Therefore, to have adequate levels of progesterone, you need to have ovulated.
+Therefore, to have adequate progesterone levels, you need to have ovulated.
 Now, central to the discussion of hormonal balance because many women don’t ovulate every menstrual cycle due to stress, illness, and nutritional inadequacies.

-Estrogen and progesterone-like to work together in balance, and the ratio between the levels of these hormones is critical.
-Estrogen is ‘proliferative,’ meaning it promotes cells growth (things like breast and hip development in puberty) and promotes smooth, plump skin, healthy bones, and arteries.
-Progesterone is ‘secrete,’ meaning that it promotes vascular development and the maintenance of the uterine lining after ovulation.
+Estrogen and progesterone like to work together in balance, and the ratio between the levels of these hormones is critical.
+Estrogen is ‘proliferative,’ meaning it promotes cell growth (things like breast and hip development in puberty) and promotes smooth, plump skin, healthy bones, and arteries.
+Progesterone is ‘secreted,’ meaning it promotes vascular development and the maintenance of the uterine lining after ovulation.

 Hormonal Imbalance can occur in women when: